yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 # Extracting Single amino acid variants with HISAT and Freebayes
 ![A:Generating variant protein sequence database]({% link topics/proteomics/images/neoantigen/Non-Normal_Protein_Database_2.PNG %})
 ## Aligning to the reference genome with HISAT2
-HISAT2 is a fast and efficient tool used in bioinformatics workflows for aligning sequence reads to a reference genome.
-In this task, HISAT2 is being utilized to align paired-end reads against the human genome version GRCh38 (hg38).
+HISAT2 is a fast and efficient tool used in bioinformatics workflows to align sequence reads to a reference genome.
+In this task, HISAT2 is used to align paired-end reads against the human genome version GRCh38 (hg38).
 This alignment is essential for downstream analyses such as variant calling or transcript quantification.
 HISAT2 is configured to use default alignment and scoring options to ensure simplicity and speed, which is often suitable for general-purpose analyses.

 In this workflow, HISAT2 serves the critical role of mapping raw sequencing data (reads) to a reference genome.
 This step is a foundation for understanding genetic variation and gene expression in the sample.
 By aligning the reads to a reference, HISAT2 provides a structured output that can be further analyzed in various bioinformatics applications.